 In many ways, Breton House is a mirror image of John Trundle Court.
 They share virtually the same basic structure, from raised entrances to the buildings up flights of stairs, to virtually identical flat types once you get inside.
 The stairs lead to lobbies which each serve a cluster of flats.

-There are 99 studio flats on 6 storeys, and 12 two-room penthouse maisonettes on the 7th and roof-top storeys.
+There are 99 studio flats on 6 storeys (mezzanine and floors 1 to 5), and 12 two-room penthouse maisonettes on the floor 6 and roof-top storeys.
 Flats are numbered 1 – 111.
-The flats are almost exclusively studio flats of Type F1A or Type F2A, with equally dinky two-room penthouses of Type P2A.
+The studio flats on the lower floors are almost exclusively of Type F1A or Type F2A; and the one bed-room penthouses are Type P2A.
+(The entrance is on floor 6, and the roof-top storey is the internal upper floor of the maisonette.)
 There is a sub-podium level but no flats there.
 Instead if you look down, you peer through sub-basement windows into what looks like the super-villain’s command centre in a James Bond film.

 There are several raised entrances up single flights of external stairs which then lead to internal staircases.
 The lift shaft No. 67 has an 02 level for a fire escape iwhich leads into an area where they heap all the recycling bins and which then opens onto Golden Lane, next to the entrance to the residents car park.